Why Are Your Toenails Falling Off? Causes, Treatment & When to See a Podiatrist

 How long does it take for a toenail to grow back?

-Toenails typically take 6 to 18 months to fully regrow, depending on the individual and the toe involved.
+Between 6 and 18 months for a full regrowth.
 Big toenails take the longest.
-Keeping the nail bed clean and healthy, and addressing the underlying cause, gives the new nail the best chance of growing back normally.
+Keeping the nail bed clean and addressing the underlying cause gives the new nail the best chance of growing back with normal shape and thickness.

 Should I see a podiatrist if my toenail falls off?